-I’m a doctoral student studying rhetoric and composition at Purdue University.
+I’m a doctoral student in the Rhetoric and Composition at Purdue University.
 Rhetoric and composition is a subfield within English, dedicated to the study of writing and argument.
-Rhetoric and composition straddles the line between the social sciences and the humanities.
-The focus on rhetoric concerns argument, persuasion, and discourse.
-The focus on composition concerns writing as an empirical phenomenon, how it exists as product and as process.
+Rhetoric concerns the study of argument, persuasion, and discourse.
+Composition concerns writing as an empirical, theoretical, and pedagogical phenomenon, how it exists as product and as process.
+My own research identity lies at the intersection between composition, linguistics, and education.

 I hold a Bachelor of Arts in English with a minor in Philosophy from Central Connecticut State University and a Master of Arts in English with a focus in Writing and Rhetoric from the University of Rhode Island.